 CC 1714 also states people who give alcohol to adults are not responsible for any harm those adults cause while intoxicated.
 Therefore, restaurants and bartenders are not to blame if their customers end up causing a car crash.
 Only the customers would be held responsible.

-But if an adult knowingly gives alcohol to person under 21-years old in their home – and that young person injures or kills someone while under the influence – then the adult can be legally liable.1
+But if an adult knowingly gives alcohol to a person under 21 years old in their home – and that young person injures or kills someone while under the influence – then the adult can be legally liable.1

 - California Civil Code 1714 CC – Responsibility for willful acts or negligence; Proximate cause of injuries resulting from furnishing alcohol to intoxicated person; Liability of social host; Provision of alcoholic beverages to persons under 21 years of age.
 See, for example: Mayes v.
 La Sierra University (Cal.
 App.
 4th Dist., 2022), 288 Cal.
 Rptr.
 3d 693; Sheen v.
 Wells Fargo Bank, N.A.
 (Cal., 2022), 12 Cal.
 5th 905.